Oxford University Space and Astronomy Society

 6. The use of the Society's instruments other than at observational meetings

-The committee shall arrange for the observations officer and several members of the Society to have keys to access the telescope and shall notify the members of the Society at the beginning of each term the names and addresses of members with keys.
+The committee shall arrange for the observations officer and several members of the Society, (who have received appropriate training from the observations officer) to have keys to access the telescope.
+Notification shall be given to the members of the Society at the beginning of each term of the names and addresses of members with keys.
 The committee shall have the power to bar any member from the observational facilities who seems unfit to enjoy them.

 Any member who wishes to have a key for the observatory must apply to the committee and pay a deposit, as decided by the committee.
 Any member found to have duplicated a key or to have loaned a key to any other person not already in possession of a key, without the approval of the committee, given at a committee meeting, shall be liable to instant dismissal from the Society without refund of membership fee.